 Another flaw of Medicare is that it leaves seniors without important coverage for other essential services such as vision and hearing.
 A large percentage of all seniors who are on Medicare have vision or hearing problems.
 Again, here is another way where Medicare gap coverage can make the difference for seniors to be able to afford the health care services they really need.

 Considerations for Buying a Medicare Supplement Plan

-- Type of Provider Plans that are Available: You will want to find out what types of provider plans are available.
-This is important as it will determine the healthcare professionals you are approved to see.
-You need to know whether you can choose your own healthcare provider or whether you must use a doctor or health care facility that is part of a HMO or PPO.
-Find out whether or not a referral is necessary if you have to see a specialist and if the cost is paid for by the supplemental insurance plan.
+You need to know whether you can choose your healthcare provider or if you must use a doctor or health care facility that is part of a health maintenance organization (HMO) or preferred provider organization (PPO).
+Find out if a referral is necessary to see a specialist, and determine the cost or percentage covered by the supplemental insurance plan.

-- Additional Benefits: There may be additional benefits you want that are not covered by regular Medicare.
+There may be additional benefits you want that are not covered by regular Medicare.
 Depending on your situation, these could be very important.
-Some of the additional coverage options you need to find out about include coverage for hearing and vision services.
+Some additional coverage might include hearing, dental and vision coverage.

-- Overall Cost of the Plan: A plan that provides more options to you will generally be more expensive.
-You will have to determine what is more important to you—freedom to choose your own services and providers or keeping health care costs at a minimum.
-If you compare plans carefully, you might be able to achieve a “happy medium” where you can keep costs down while still being able to have some of the provider and service options you want.
+A plan that provides you more options will generally be more expensive.
+You have to determine what is more important to you—freedom to choose your services and providers, or to keep monthly healthcare costs to a minimum.
+If you compare plans carefully, you might achieve a “happy medium”—keeping costs down and still having provider and service options you want.

 Medicare gap coverage may help ease any worries you have about paying for medical care that is not covered by a Medicare plan.
 You become eligible to purchase a Medigap policy as soon as you reach age 65 and are eligible to enroll in Medicare Benefits Part B (Medical Insurance).